SHORTLIST

 Karijini National Park

-It took billions of years to create Karijini’s geological wonders: the red layered cliffs, the quiet gorges, the soaring gum trees and distinctive termite mounds.
-If you packed your swimsuit, cooling off under waterfalls comes highly recommended.
+Bring your stamina and your camera – today’s Karijini tour weaves deep into the national park.
+It took billions of years to create the geological wonders you see: the red layered cliffs, the quiet gorges, the soaring gum trees and distinctive termite mounds.
+It covers a staggering 630,000 hectares just north of the Tropic of Capricorn in the Hamersley Range, making it WA’s second-largest national park.
+Its location also makes it steamy – if you packed your swimsuit, cooling off under waterfalls and drifting about in waterholes comes highly recommended.

 Karijini National Park - Port Hedland